 Some valuable training helpers are others at your own level who have the same interests, age, background and social status.
 They will be obvious as training helpers as they will have a wide range of things in common with you.
 Examples of peers could be people in your gym, members of your running club, or participants on a specific team you join.

-If you like to read and find out how to acquire new knowledge, there are many good training books that can be of great value.
-You can find books on basic training principles, or you can simply choose sports-specific books such as running books, books on weight loss, etc. You can also seek knowledge by subscribing to training magazines, where you can get inspiration for your training every month.
+If you like to read and find out how to acquire new knowledge, many good training books can be of great value.
+You can find books on basic training principles, or you can simply choose sports-specific books such as running books, books on weight loss, etc. You can also seek knowledge by subscribing to training magazines, where you can get inspiration and motivation for your training every month.

-When choosing a book or magazine, then use your network to get recommendations, ask your coach or others that has the insight to guide you in the right direction.
-You can also go to the library and borrow one or more books.
+When choosing a book or magazine, then use your network to get recommendations, ask your coach or others that have the insight to guide you in the right direction.
+You can also go to the library and find one or more relevant books.

 There is a myriad of technological aids that can be used as training helpers.
 On your smartphone, you can download apps that can help with everything from calorie calculation, sleep patterns, route planning, exercise diary and much more.
-Most of them are free as a trial version, afterwards you can make the decision to purchase them.
+Most of them are free as a trial version, afterward, you can decide to purchase them.

 Heart rate monitors, music and other gadgets can be motivating and make the training more fun.
-How much technology you want and need will depend on your goal and on you as a person.
+How much technology you want and need will depend on your goal and you as a person.
 Try it out and see if technology can contribute positively to your development.
 However, a good place to start would be with Garmin Forerunner 45

-I have given you some tips and suggestion to train more.
-Now you have to decide, if you really want to train more?
-Because I believe it’s not a healthy way if you waste your life trying to impress others, you cannot reach other peoples goals.
-So, it will be a benefit to ask yourself questions like: Do I really want to train more or is it just others expectations of me?
+I have given you some tips and suggestions to train more.
+Now you have to decide if you really want to train more?
+Because I believe it’s not a healthy way if you waste your life trying to impress others, you cannot reach other people’s goals.
+So, it will be a benefit to ask yourself questions like: Do I really want to train more, or is it just others’ expectations of me?
 Are you trying to live up to something you do not really want to do?

 It is therefore important that you get a clear expectation alignment with yourself and your surroundings.
-When there is agreement between you and your surroundings’ expectations, this doubt often disappears and the surroundings can instead help motivating you today and in the future.
+When there is an agreement between you and your surroundings’ expectations, this doubt often disappears and the surroundings can instead help to motivate you today and in the future.

 I hope you like this blog and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.